sonatype-nexus-community/auditjs/README.md

 }
 ```

 The only field that actually matters is `id` and that is the ID you recieve from OSS Index for a vulnerability.
-You can add fields such as `reason` so that you later can understand why you whitelisted a vulnerability.
+You can add fields such as `reason` so that you later can understand why you approved a vulnerability.

-Any `id` that is whitelisted will be squelched from the results, and not cause a failure.
+Any `id` that is approved will be squelched from the results, and not cause a failure.

 ## Alternative output formats